fivestreet/remax-connector/README.md

 # HTTP Errors

-Errors will be return using the following content-type. https://tools.ietf.org/html/draft-ietf-appsawg-http-problem-00
+Errors will be returned as a http problem. (https://tools.ietf.org/html/draft-ietf-appsawg-http-problem-00)

 ## Lead [/leads]